brezniczky/capstoned/milestone_report.md

 #### 5.1.1.
 Question 4.

-#### How do you evaluate how many of the words come from foreign languages?”
+#### "How do you evaluate how many of the words come from foreign languages?”

 Some things cannot be detected.
 Certain words concide in terms of spelling, yet mean different things in different languages.
 Some are as